| How lying marketers sold Roe v. Wade to

 "pro-choice" movement to this day were "Freedom of choice" and "Women

+must have control over their own bodies."
 "I remember laughing when we made those slogans up,"

 recalls Bernard Nathanson, M.D., co-founder of pro-abortion vanguard group